Milwaukie High School: Reconstruction

-In 2008, the JC Lillie Center for the Arts, the school's performing arts center, underwent a major esthetic and structural renovation, which included a redeveloped entrance and courtyard, remodeled auditorium, and a notoriously faulty sound system.
+In 2008, the JC Lillie Center for the Arts, the school's performing arts center, underwent a major aesthetic and structural renovation, which included a redeveloped entrance and courtyard, remodeled auditorium, and a notoriously faulty sound system.

-In June 2018, the main campus of the school was demolished to make space for a new academic building.
-Construction of the new structure started in early September 2018, and is scheduled for completion in August 2021.
-The new facility will address many the previous structure's issues, including overcrowding, and safety concerns.
+In June 2018, the school's main campus was demolished to make space for a new academic building.
+Construction of the new structure started in early September 2018 and was completed in August 2021.
+The new facility will address many of the previous structure's issues, including overcrowding and safety concerns.
 The new facility was designed by the IBI Group and BRIC Architecture and is being constructed by Skanska.

-Until the campus redevelopment concluded, students practiced academics in modular structures located on the school's football field, which was renovated once the academic building reopens and the structures were removed.
-The school unofficially named the temporary academic structures "Mod City".
+Until the campus redevelopment concluded, students practiced academics in modular structures located on the school's football field, which was renovated once the academic building reopened and the structures were removed.
+The school unofficially named the temporary academic structures "Mod City."

+A very old tree that was previously outside the main entrance had to be cut down due to it being in the way of construction.
+Out of respect to it, part of the trunk has been preserved and is on display on the second floor hallway.
+The tree was around 120 years old when cut down.